 BACKGROUND – Dennis was born in Salem, Oregon where he grew up on a grass seed farm.
 He earned a Bachelor of Arts degree in Social Work and Bible and a Master of Divinity degree at Eastern Mennonite Seminary in 1979.
-After pastoring in Elmira, NY from 1979 to 1986, he moved his family to Cape Coral, FL to lead a team of six to launch the city’s first contemporary church, Cape Christian Fellowship in 1987.
-Now, worship attendance in four services each weekend, is over 2,500.
+After pastoring in Elmira, NY from 1979 to 1986, he moved his family to Cape Coral, FL to lead a team of six to launch the city’s first contemporary worship-style church, Cape Christian Fellowship in 1987.
+Now, worship attendance in five services each weekend, is over 3,000.

-MARRIAGE – Dennis married Linda Augsburger in 1974 and she has been a vital part of starting and growing Cape Christian Fellowship.
+FAMILY – Dennis married Linda Augsburger in 1974 and she has been a vital part of starting and growing Cape Christian Fellowship.
 Professionally, Linda is a Registered Nurse, working in Labor and Delivery at Cape Coral Hospital since 1989.
 She has written a course, Parenting on Purpose, that she teaches to young parents.

 INTERESTS – Dennis and Linda love to travel.
 During May through August 2014, they were awarded a fully-funded four-month sabbatical through the Lilly Endowment Grant administered by the National Clergy Renewal Program.
 You guessed it.
 Their sabbatical included lots of travel — six weeks in Europe and eleven weeks on a road trip across North America.
-They also love the privilege of regularly leading tour groups to experience the delights of following the steps of Jesus in Israel and Apostle Paul in Greece and Turkey.
-To relax, Dennis enjoys nature photography.
-His award-winning images can be enjoyed and purchased at Gingerich PhotoArt or at local gift shops such as Sunken Treasures and Sip and Send Wine & Gifts in Cape Coral or CW Fudge Factory in Matlacha.
+Since 1997, they have been leading tour groups to experience the delights of following the steps of Jesus in Israel, Apostle Paul in Greece, Turkey and Rome and of radical church leaders in Germany and Swizterland.
+See their website, blog and future travel itineraries at TransforMissional Travel.

 The mission of Dennis is to inspire transformissional living in others.
 Dennis has passionately empowered the transformation of young leaders as they discover their calling, develop their character, refine their gifts and intentionally engage in their mission.
 He also realizes that older adults often coast as they near retirement.
 In addition, they fear uncharted territory, being irrelevant, or being pushed to the curb by the younger generations.
 This blog is designed to inspire young and older adults to live with intentionality and leave a significant legacy — honoring the past, celebrating the present with an eager eye toward the future.